henryjameslau/henryjameslau.github.io/_posts/2019-10-13-data-journalism-resources.md

 - [DataJournalism.com](http://DataJournalism.com) is a massive resource from EJC and Google News, especially the handbook.
 Lots of advice from experience and articles

 - Paul Bradshaw's [Data Journalism](https://github.com/paulbradshaw/MED7373-Data-Journalism) and [Specialist Investigative Journalism](https://github.com/paulbradshaw/MED7369-Specialist-Investigative-Journalism) modules are part of the MA in Data Journalism and the latter is an optional module on the MA in Multiplatform and Mobile Journalism at Birmingham City University.
-The module has lots of links to readings, examples and exercises.
+The modules have lots of links to readings, examples and exercises.

 ### Other people's list of resources